-Once again the meaning is clear: an enjoinment to seek personal morality; egalitarianism; and to behave with justness and uprightness in one’s life and actions.
+Once again the meaning is clear: an enjoinment to embrace personal morality and egalitarianism, and to behave with justness and uprightness in one’s life and actions.

-The third degree reflects on the observation that one’s conduct in life will be judged and rewarded or punished at death:
+The third degree observes that one’s conduct in life will be judged and rewarded or punished at death:

 The Working Tools of a Master Mason are the skirret, pencil and compasses… But as we are not all operative masons but rather free and accepted, or speculative, we apply these to our morals: the skirret points out that straight and undeviating line of conduct laid down for our pursuit in the sacred law; the pencil teaches us that our words and actions are observed and recorded by the Almighty Architect; and the compasses remind us of His unerring and impartial justice.
 Thus the working tools of a master mason teach us to bear in mind and act according to the laws of our Divine Creator.